emilhe/terracotta-dash-example/readme.md

 #### Can i visualize my own data?

 It is straight forward to visualize other geospatial raster data, you just need to setup a pipeline to convert them into COG.
-The `npz_to_tiff.py`, which takes simple numpy arrays as input, should be a good starting point.
+The `npz_to_tiff.py` script, which takes simple numpy arrays as input, should be a good starting point.

 #### What about production?